ProFeel Life International

 An organic Japanese matcha powder, enriched with glycine, zinc and biotin.

-A dual-action formula: stable energy and focus thanks to the catechins and L-theanine in the matcha, support for skin, hair and nails thanks to the zinc and biotin.
+A dual-action formula: steady energy and focus through the catechins and L-theanine in matcha, plus support for skin, hair and nails through zinc and biotin.

-No sugar, no additives — simply stir it into your morning latte or smoothie.
+No sugar, no additives — easy to blend into your morning latte or smoothie.

 Matcha+ Lummi Bio Powder Tea - Beauty and Energy Ritual